Aboriginal and Torres Strait Islander

 Data is available from a range of topics relating to people and community, work and income, education and training, and housing for any Queensland Indigenous Location (ILOC), Statistical Area 2 (SA2), State Electoral District or Local Government Area (LGA).

-Data is from the Australia Bureau of Statistics (2011 Census) and has been analysed and stratified against the same data for non-Indigenous Queenslanders.
+Data is from the Australia Bureau of Statistics (2011 and 2016 Census) and has been analysed and stratified against the same data for non-Indigenous Queenslanders.

-Know Your Community has been developed by the Department of Aboriginal and Torres Strait Islander Partnerships and the Queensland Government Statistician’s Office within Queensland Treasury.
+Know Your Community has been developed by the Department of Seniors, Disability Services and Aboriginal and Torres Strait Islander Partnerships and the Queensland Government Statistician’s Office within Queensland Treasury.